 Dr. Polley was born in Lewiston, Maine.
 He went to school at Leavitt Area High School in Turner, Maine, and then attended The King's College in New York for his Bachelor's degree.
 He moved onto the University of Puget Sound for his Master's in Education and finished with a Doctorate degree from the University of Sarasota.Dr.
 Polley has worked at several schools and performed a variety of jobs before coming to Auburn Riverside.
 He worked at: The King's College as an admissions counselor, Seattle Pacific University and Tacoma Community College as a Lab Technician and was a counselor at Mt.
 Tahoma and Foss High Schools.
 He is now the old veteran counselor at ARHS as he has been here since 1996.

-He is married to his lovely wife Kimberlee Polley who just happens to be one of the ARHS French teachers.
+He is married to his lovely wife Kimberlee Polley who was previously one of the ARHS French teachers.
 She is the cute one in the picture above.
 This photo was taken in a little village in France where they travel often.
 He enjoys travel (of course), renovating his old house in Tacoma, reading, spending time with friends, and taking long walks.
 One of his dreams would be to live in France for six months of the year.

-Karen Brown is new to ARHS this fall after working at Auburn Mountainview since it first opened.
-Not only has it been nice working closer to home, she also enjoys ARHS.
 Mrs. Brown grew up in Mt.
 Vernon Washington, home of the Tulip Festival.
 Attending Pacific Lutheran University, she earned a Nursing degree before receiving her Masters in Guidance and Counseling.
 First starting in Enumclaw at the middle school level, she spent 13 years in this position before coming to Auburn.
 Mrs. Brown enjoys working with students, encouraging them in their future goals, while also supporting them to reach their potential in high school.
-She is passionate about recognizing and appreciating each individual and their nationality, culture or heritage, and has assisted with the Multicultural Fairs at Auburn Mountainview for the past 8 years.
+She is passionate about recognizing and appreciating each individual and their nationality, culture or heritage, and has assisted with the Multicultural Fairs.

-Living in the Lake Tapps area, Mrs. Brown has one son who is in high school.
+Living in the Lake Tapps area, Mrs. Brown has one son.
 Gardening, visiting family and friends, and walking ‘the hill’ are some of her hobbies, in addition to involvement in her church.